 Classic empty nester Andrea is ready to fly the coop in Canada and build a new life in Bucharest, Romania.
 She is looking forward to her teaching job but wants to spend her spare time exploring Eastern Europe and all it has to offer.
 On a teacher's salary in an unknown city, she needs all the help she can get, and fellow Canadian Katie is there to help.
 However, practicality is not Andrea's strong point and making a decision on where to live will not be easy.

-Life in Poland is cold and gray and after a vacation to Australia, engineers Filip and Graza are ready to ditch cold winters to raise their son in the warm embrace of Manly.
-The couple is enamored with the beach lifestyle, but money is tight as Graza transitions to being a stay-at-home mom.
-They're on the hunt for a two-bedroom home, but their limited budget may not allow for the extra space they desire.
-Will they be able to find a home with everything on their wishlist without overspending?
+After a vacation to Australia, Polish engineers are ready to ditch cold winters to raise their son in sunny Manly.
+Enamored by the beach lifestyle, they are on the hunt for a two-bedroom home, but their limited budget may not allow for the extra space they desire.

 When Brian got the opportunity through work to transfer from Indianapolis to London, he and his wife, Alexis, knew it was an opportunity they couldn't pass up.
 Since they'll have to help their young son adjust to the move, Alexis is adamant about finding a comfortable home in a family-friendly neighborhood.
 Brian wants to make Alexis happy, but he also wants to make sure he can provide for his family and not wind up house poor in a very expensive city.